 Under the UEFJA, the creditor must obtain a “triple seal” abstract from the court where the judgment was entered.
 This abstract is then mailed to the court in the new state, along with domestication forms.
-Each jurisdiction may have different requirements as to the actual papers that are filed, but examples of what those papers may look like for Virginia and Maryland are attached in the Appendices as a Request for Registration of Foreign Judgment.
+Each jurisdiction may have different requirements as to the actual papers that are filed, but examples of what those papers may look like for Virginia and Maryland are attached in the Request for Registration of Foreign Judgment (Appendix 37).

 After the correct papers have been filed with the clerk of the court, the clerk will send notice to the debtor, normally by certified mail.
 The debtor will have a certain number of days to respond.
 If the debtor does not timely respond, the judgment will be entered and will be the same as any other judgment in that state.